pkiraly/qa-catalogue-web/README.md

    in `classes/catalogue` directory.
 The parameter value should be a small case version of the class name, so e.g. if the class name is `Gent` the parameter value should be `gent`.
 - `db`: the machine name of the data directory.
 By default, it comes from the URL as the path of the application (qa-catalogue).
-With this parameter the administrator can overwrite it.
+With this parameter the administrator can overwrite the path.
-- `indexName[<catalogue>]`: name of the Solr index, if it is different from the name of the catalogue.
+- `indexName[<catalogue>]`: name of the Solr index of a particular catalogue, if it is different from the name of the catalogue or the URL path.
-- `dirName[<catalogue>]`: name of the data directory, if it is different from the name of the catalogue.
+- `dirName[<catalogue>]`: name of the data directory of a particular catalogue, if it is different from the name of the catalogue or the URL path.
 - `version[<catalogue>]`: denotes if there are versions for a catalogue.
 Possible values: 1 (there are versions), 0 (there are no versions)
 - `display-network`: show or hide the network tab.
 Possible values: 1 (to display the tab), or 0 (not to display)